The Literacy Shed Blog

 As I have said in my previous posts - I am not opposed to testing.
 I do not like high stakes testing and how the tests are used to judge teachers and schools.

 However, I am against tests that are filled with 'booby traps' and questions designed to confound and bamboozle young children.
 I call them 'trick questions,' but it has been pointed out to me that they are not trick questions just difficult ones.
-I have come across a few sample SPAG test questions recently that have made me think.
-The first from the KS1 Sample test.

 "We want children to be able to identify verbs in a sentence." says one civil servant.